The Blue Mountains are such an easy drive from the city, but as there is so much to see and do up there you really should stay for a whole weekend!

 Now if you have time on your journey to or from the Mountains, try to make an effort to stop in at Café at Lewers in Emu Plains, at the base of the Mountains.
 This fab café is located in the gardens of the Penrith Regional Art Gallery and is one of our favourite cafes in Western Sydney.

 Where to stay in The Blue Mountains With Kids

 For those of you who like the fringe benefits of staying in a hotel, the Fairmont Resort in Leura is an ideal choice, as it has a fabulous kid zone, as well as an indoor and outdoor pool, and a family friendly restaurant (complete with a kids buffet during the school holidays).

-Another good option if you want to cook for yourself is the Leisure Inn Spires which are serviced apartments, also in Leura.
+Also recommended by readers, and good option if you want to cook for yourself, is the Leisure Inn Spires which are serviced apartments, also in Leura.

 Budget conscious families will love Blackheath Glen where you can camp or stay in cabin accommodation.